fiirefly24/belajar-python/definition.md

 ## Keyword Arguments
     An argument preceded by an identifier helps with readability, order of arguments is doesn't matter

+## args & kwargs
+    *args allows you to pass multiple non-key arguments **kwargs allows you to pass multiple keyword arguments

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.